coolsamson7/aspyx/README.md

 bar.foo.hello("world")
 ```

-The concepts should be pretty familiar as well as the names which are a combination of Spring and Angular names :-)
+The concepts should be pretty familiar as well as the names as they are inspired by both Spring and Angular.

 Let's add some aspects...